 Merit-Based Scholarship Awards

 Merit-based awards are very limited in number and amount.
-The teacher must initiate the nomination and application process for a merit-based award.
-Application requires two recommendations.
+The student must be nominated by their instructor who will initiate the application process.
+Students cannot apply directly for these awards.

 Criteria used for awarding merit scholarships are: